skillcadet/blog/_posts/2025-01-20-setup-autonomi-launchpad-on-linux.md

 Press the [S] key to get back to the Status screen.

 ![Autonomi Launchpad Manage Nodes Screen](/assets/images/autonomi/Launchpad_13.png) Press [Control+G] to begin manage nodes.
-We'll start with 1 node, you can use the arrow keys to change the number of nodes to manage.
+We'll start with 1 node, you can use the arrow keys to change the total number of nodes to manage.
 Press the [Enter] key to confirm.

 ![Autonomi Launchpad With_A_Launched_Node Screen](/assets/images/autonomi/Launchpad_14.png)
 And finally we can see the node running in Launchpad.